Notes from the machine room.

 Latentmachine vs jq, JSONata, and Writing It Yourself: An Honest Comparison

-There are many ways to transform JSON. jq, JSONata, lodash, visual mappers, LLMs, and hand-written functions all work.
+There are many ways to transform structured data. jq, JSONata, lodash, visual mappers, LLMs, and hand-written functions all work.
 This article compares them honestly, including where Latentmachine is not the right choice.

 Nulls, Empty Arrays, and Deeply Nested Nightmares: How the Engine Handles Edge Cases